The similarities between Greek Mythology and Māori Mythology.

 The gods were each responsible for a different part of creation.
 The Māori world was governed by the six brothers, and each was passionate and staunch in what they loved.
 They conflicted with each another when they came into contact with one other.
 The Greek Olympians were Zeus who ruled the Earth, Poseidon who ruled the ocean, Hades who ruled the Underworld (these three brothers decided their respective kingdoms by lot.)
 Aphrodite was the goddess of love.
 Athena was the goddess of wisdom, war and useful arts.
 Ares was the god of war.
 Hera was the goddess of marriage, mothers and families.
 Apollo was the god of the sun and the temple and Artemis the god of the hunt.

 The gods in Māori mythology also intervened in the affairs of humans.
 The story of Rōna and the Moon tells of how Rōna’s face was fixed in the moon when she tripped while carrying water gourds over the night.
-The story of Putauaki tells how the mountain was forced to remain in place forever on the Hauraki Plains when he tried to betray his wife, Tarawera, in adultery with Whakaari (White Island).
+The story of Putauaki tells how the mountain was forced to remain in place forever in Kawerau in the Bay of Plenty when he tried to betray his wife, Tarawera, in adultery with Whakaari (White Island).
 This is similar to the Greek legend of Atlas, forced to bear the weight of the heavens on his shoulders forever.
 Mythologies offer non-scientific explanations for the way things are but they also tell morals.

 Where it gets interesting…